 Election administration includes every aspect of carrying out the election according to its requirements in law.
 That includes ballot design, acquisition of voting systems (the suite of hardware and software used for voting and vote-counting), the establishment and administration of polling places, alternative arrangements for absentee or overseas voters as well as early voting, accuracy testing and audits, election results reporting, and much more.
 Although many in election administration worry that implementation of ranked choice voting will complicate these tasks, experience proves that administering a ranked choice voting election can be as efficient and effective as any other election.

 This page aims to provide best practices and resources to aid administrators in carrying out ranked choice voting elections.
-For inquiries not resolved here, call FairVote at 301-270-4616.
-We can put you in touch with administration experts and election administrators who have successfully run RCV elections in other jurisdictions.
+For inquiries not resolved here, visit the Ranked Choice Voting Resource Center, a leading resource for election administration officials, policy makers, and candidates.

 Administering a ranked choice voting election carries the same tasks and challenges as administering any other election.
 It differs in a few key ways:

 First, ballots must allow voters to rank candidates.
 When using an optical scan voting system - the most common method, in which paper ballots are scanned and tabulated by machines - RCV contests should follow a grid format to be maximally usable while minimizing ballot space.
 For details on ballot design, see RCV Ballot Design.